mahdiyazdani/Hypermarket/docs/blurry-product-images.md

 }
 add_filter('hypermarket_single_image_dimensions', 'hypermarket_child_thumbnail_image_dimensions', 10, 1);
 ```

+When you install the [Hypermarket](https://wordpress.org/themes/hypermarket) theme, each of those settings will be set to the **recommended sizes** and since different filters are overwriting these values in the theme settings of these image sizes have been **disabled**.

 ?> Note that saving changes does **NOT** automatically update all previously uploaded product imagery.
 To update old images, WordPress needs to [regenerate the thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails).
 This is to ensure that all affected images are resized to match the new dimensions.